JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 int main(int argc, char *argv[])
 ```

-where `argc` is the number of command-line arguments
-and `argv` is a list of character pointers (strings).
+where `argc` is the number of command-line arguments and `argv` is a
-The value of `argv[0]` is the path of the file containing
+list of character pointers (strings).
+The value of `argv[0]` is the
-the program being executed.
-Many Unix utility programs with
+path of the file containing the program being executed.
+Many Unix
-complementary functions (e.g. compress and uncompress ) look
+utility programs with complementary functions (e.g. compress and
-like two programs, but in fact they are one program with two names
+uncompress ) look like two programs, but in fact they are somteimes
-in the filesystem.
-The two-name trick is accomplished by creating
+one program with two names in the filesystem.
+The two-name trick is
-a filesystem "link" using the `ln` command.
+accomplished by creating a filesystem "link" using the `ln` command.

-An example from the directory `/usr/bin` on my laptop is:
+An example from the directory `/usr/bin` on a fictional computer is:
 ```console
 $ ls -li /usr/bin/*compress | grep 3376
 3376 -rwxr-xr-x.
 113 root root     1.5M Aug 30  2018 /usr/bin/compress